Chi-G/worksquare-fullstack-task/README.md

   - MySQL for efficient data querying.
 - **Trade-offs**: Used MySQL instead of direct JSON file reads for performance.
 - **Improvements**: Add caching (Redis) and unit tests with more time.
+- **Navigation**: Limited to Home, Property, and Contact pages as per requirements.